quakeboy/better-mailchimp-campaign-reports-in-google-sheets-with-apps-script/README.md

 3. Create two cells with start and end date as shown in screenshot below

 ![Google sheet screenshot](screenshot1.png "Setup these cells in the same location for the script to work properly")

+Contact me, or file an issue in the repository if you have any questions or need help.